MurtazaMajid/British-Airways-Analysis/README.md

 ### 1. Data Preprocessing and Feature Engineering

-The dataset arrives in fairly clean condition, but a few steps are needed before modelling:
+The dataset arrives in fairly clean condition with no missing values, but a few steps are needed before modelling:

 - `flight_day` is stored as text abbreviations (Mon, Tue, etc.) and is converted to integers 1 through 7 so it can be used numerically
 - Numerical and categorical columns are separated for different encoding strategies